returntocorp/stadt/README.md

 The output contains a serialized version of each AST node, its position, its type as stringified by TypeScript, and the output as a stadt object.

+You can also use [the stadt explorer](https://explorer.r2c.dev), which lets you interactively type some JS and get an AST annotated with the types.

 ## What's in a name?

 "stadt" is an anagram of "TS ADT".